US State Department says China's nuclear buildup 'concerning'

 Price added that this was why President Joe Biden had prioritised strategic stability in his engagement with Russian President Vladimir Putin, and added: "The same rationale would apply to engagement with another nuclear power, the PRC."

-Price also said that the United States had "taken note" of remarks by Chinese leader Xi Jinping at a ceremony marking the 100th anniversary of the founding of the Chinese Communist Party earlier on Thursday, but was "not going to comment on the specifics".
+Price also said that Washington had "taken note" of remarks by Chinese leader Xi Jinping at a ceremony marking the 100th anniversary of the founding of the Chinese Communist Party on Thursday, but was "not going to comment on the specifics".

-In his address, Xi warned that foreign forces attempting to bully the nation will "get their heads bashed" and pledged to build up China's military.
+In his address, Xi warned that foreign forces attempting to bully China would "get their heads bashed" and pledged to build up its military.
 He also committed to the "reunification" of Taiwan and said social stability would be ensured in Hong Kong while protecting China's security and sovereignty.

+The Washington Post report cited commercial satellite images and analysis from the James Martin Center for Nonproliferation Studies in Monterey, California.

+It said the 119 nearly identical construction sites contained features that mirrored existing launch facilities for China’s existing arsenal of nuclear-tipped ballistic missiles.